taura/build_env/README.md

 sudo apt install make sqlite3 # I wish them to be included in the template make -f go.mk -j 10
 ```
-The command `make -f go.mk` will first configure the VM you are in and then all other machines conucurrently.
+The command `make -f go.mk -j 10` will first configure the VM you are in and then all other machines, up to10 machines conucurrently.

 ## FILES